 About the Author

-Wayne Chase is the world's leading authority on the creation of brilliant music and lyrics.
-He is the author of half a dozen reference works on musical and lyrical technique.
+Wayne Chase is the author of half a dozen reference works on musical and lyrical technique.

 Get How Music REALLY Works!, 2nd Edition (print) at a discount in these bundles: